0xmoei/Hyperbolic-GPU/README.md

-# Hyperbolic-GPU
+# Rent and Setup GPU
-Step by step guide to Rent and Connect to Hyperbolic GPU servers
+Step by step guide to Rent, Setup and Connect to GPU servers.

-## Create a Public SSH using PowerShell
+# Create a Public SSH using PowerShell
 ### 1- Open Windows PowerShell
-In Windows Start Menu, Find **Windows PowerShell**, Right click on it and click on Run as Administrator
+In Windows Start Menu, Find **Windows PowerShell**, Right click on it and click on **Run as Administrator**.

 ### 2- In the terminal run:
 ```bash